-2011 2010 Bond The Corporation issued a bond at a fixed interest rate of 5.0% per annum.
+2012 2011 Bond The Corporation issued a bond at a fixed interest rate of 5.0% per annum.
 Interest is payable semi-annually.
-Principal payment is due when the bond expires on June 29, 2040.
-98,197 \$ 98,169 The Toronto Dominion Bank The Corporation entered into an interest rate swap to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 2.92% per annum.
+Principal payment is due when the bond expires on June 29, 2040. \$ 98,226 \$ 98,197 The Toronto Dominion Bank The Corporation entered into an interest rate swap to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 2.92% per annum.
 Principal drawdowns are monthly with the balance due on December 27, 2017.
-11,171 12,849 The Toronto Dominion Bank The Corporation entered into an interest rate swaps to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 4.82% per annum.
+9,443 11,171 The Toronto Dominion Bank The Corporation entered into an interest rate swaps to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 4.82% per annum.
 Principal drawdowns are quarterly with the balance due on March 30, 2017.
-5,535 6,481 TD Canada Trust \$12,400,000 term note bearing interest at 4.02% (2010 - 7.81%) payable in monthly installments of \$94,406 (2010 - \$102,000) interest and principal, with the balance due September 30, 2016.
+4,556 5,535 The Toronto Dominion Bank The Utility entered into an interest rate swap to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 2.69% per annum.
+Principal drawdowns are monthly with the balance due on December 28, 2022.
+11,000 TD Canada Trust \$12,400,000 term note bearing interest at 4.02% payable in monthly installments of \$94,406 interest and principal, with the balance due September 30, 2016.
 The note is guaranteed by the Yukon Government.
-The terms of the note were renewed October 3, 2011 1 4,891 5,724 Tr'ondek Hwech'In First Nation liability Long-term liability payable to the First Nation related to the construction of the Carmacks Stewart Transmission Line.
+The terms of the note were renewed October 3, 2011.
+3,939 4,891 Tr'ondek Hwech'in First Nation liability Long-term liability payable to the First Nation related to the construction of the Carmacks Stewart Transmission Line.
 This loan is repayable in equal annual principal repayments of \$125,000 with the final payment due in 2049.
-The interest rate at 7.096% is a blended rate based on the cost of debt and the actual rate of return earned by the Utility.
-4,750 4,875 Great West Life \$5,750,000 mortgage bearing interest at 11.5%, repayable in monthly installments of \$60,269 interest and principal with final payment due July 2011.
-The mortgage is secured by land and buildings. - 681 Carmacks Stewart First Nation liability Long-term liability payable to several First Nations related to the construction of the Carmacks Stewart Transmission Line.
-These are non interest bearing, repayable in varying instalments, due in 2028.
-371 301 Total \$ 124,915 \$ 129,080
+The interest rate at 6.56% is a blended rate based on the cost of debt and the actual rate of return earned by the Utility.
+4,625 4,750 Carmacks Stewart First Nation liability Long-term liability payable to several First Nations related to the construction of the Carmacks Stewart Transmission Line.
+These are non interest bearing repayable in varying instalments, due in 2028.
+341 371 Total \$ 132,130 \$ 124,915

-16. Long-term debt - continued
+15. Long-term debt - continued